Northwest Arkansas, River Valley hospitals report steady decline in flu, covid-19 patients

-Illnesses and hospitalizations related to flu and covid-19 have declined statewide over the last few weeks, according to the Arkansas Department of Health.
+Illnesses and hospitalizations related to flu and covid-19 have declined statewide over the past few weeks, according to the Arkansas Department of Health.

 Hospitals in Northwest Arkansas and the River Valley are experiencing similar trends.